Icons

 4. The screen’s controller senses where this connection happens and translates it into a touch point on the screen.

-Types of Resistive Touchscreens
+Types of Resistive Touchscreens used in Europe market

 There are two main types of resistive touchscreens: 4-wire and 5-wire.
 Let’s take a look at what makes them different.

-4 Wire Resistive Touchscreen
+Four Wire Resistive Touchscreen

 In this type, both the top and bottom layers have electrical connections.
 It is simpler and less expensive but not as durable.
 The touchscreen won’t work properly if the top layer wears out or gets damaged.

-5 Wire Resistive Touchscreen
+Five Wire Resistive Touchscreen

 In a 5-wire resistive touchscreen, only the bottom layer detects the touch.
 The top layer is just for applying pressure.
 This makes it more reliable and long-lasting because the screen still works even if the top layer wears out.